icesnakejin/Udacity_Fullstack_Project2/README.md

 # How to Use

-1.Go to your vagrant folder, then turn on vagrant VM:
+Go to your vagrant folder, then turn on vagrant VM:
 Yankuns-MacBook-Pro:vagrant yankunjin$ vagrant up

-2.Connect to your VM using SSH:
+Connect to your VM using SSH:
 Yankuns-MacBook-Pro:vagrant yankunjin$ vagrant ssh

-3. go to tournament folder:
+go to tournament folder:
 vagrant@vagrant-ubuntu-trusty-32:/vagrant$ cd /vagrant/tournament/

-4. Using psql to run the sql schema vagrant@vagrant-ubuntu-trusty-32:/vagrant/tournament$ psql vagrant=> \i tournament.sql
+Using psql to run the sql schema vagrant@vagrant-ubuntu-trusty-32:/vagrant/tournament$ psql vagrant=> \i tournament.sql

-5. Run tournament_test.py;
+Run tournament_test.py;
 tournament=> \q
 vagrant@vagrant-ubuntu-trusty-32:/vagrant/tournament$ python tournament_test.py